alexandrebodin/webpack-book/basics/Installation.md

-# Installation and Initialization
+# Initialization and Installation

-## Initialization
+## Initialization (skip if you al

 Let's start by creating some files as follows